 In order to make sure all those who sign up have an equal chance to make a Travel team, CYA does not allow the Travel coaches to select their assistants prior to the tryouts and drafts.
 Once the draft is held, parents of players on the team are free to volunteer their services to the head coach.
 NOTE: Coaches may select assistants prior to the tryouts if these individuals have no children participating at that grade level.

 The individuals who sign up for Travel basketball participate in a series of tryouts held in early October.
-Most grades hold 3 tryout sessions (5th grade holds an initial screening tryout for 4th graders only); players must attend at least 2 of these 3 tryout sessions in order to be considered for selection to a team.
+Most grades hold 3 tryout sessions (5th grade holds an initial screening tryout for 4th graders only); players must attend at least two of these three tryout sessions in order to be considered for selection to a team.
 The tryouts consist of a series of skills drills and scrimmages over the three days.
-NOTE: Any parent whose child for whatever reason cannot attend at least 2 sessions should contact the CYA travel coordinator, David Posz, at
+NOTE: Any parent whose child for whatever reason cannot attend at least two sessions should contact the CYA travel coordinator,